USI Children's Learning Center (CLC) Waitlist FAQs

 Once a slot becomes open, how long do I have to accept or decline?

 - You have 48 hours after receiving the email of the classroom availabilty to accept or decline.
 Most openings begin the first of the month.

 Once a slot becomes open, how long can it be held?

 - A slot can be held up to 1 month and then the family will be financially responsible for the space or may choose to decline the slot.

 If I decline a slot, what happens?

 - If the parent of that child declines the slot, then the slot is offered to the next age-appropriate child on the waiting list and you will move to the end of the waitlist.
-If you choose to move to another age group's waitlist, you will maintain the date of enrollment; however, your placement on the waitlist may dilffer since it is a different waitlist.
+If you choose to wait for another age group, you will maintain the date of enrollment; however, your placement on the waitlist may differ since it is a different classroom.